jazsadevee/jazsadevee/README.md

 ## Hi!
 I'm Jasmine 'Jas' Villanueva 🖤

-I'm a Frontend Software Engineer with a strong passion for becoming an active Full Stack Developer.
-I thrive on creating captivating and user-friendly interfaces that elevate the overall user experience.
+Full Stack Software Engineer with a strong passion for Frontend Developement, and really into crafting smooth and user-friendly websites and apps.
+I'm all about making the digital experience top-notch.
 <br>

 Adventurous Spirit 🏔️  | Roadtrip Extraordinaire 🗺🚗  | Book Lover 📚